CodsXBlastin/Minecraft-Bedrock-Dedicated-Server-Auto-Backuper/README.md

 7. to stop it go to the controll window and press f3 then click on the command prompt

-when it is running you can't do anything else on the computer or else it will not backup you can pause it to do other things if the python window closes type stop in the command window and press enter this will boot everyone from the server while saving, but will come right back up the backups are stored in the backup folder in the server folder labeld day, month, year, hour, minute, second
+when it is running you can't do anything else on the computer or else it will not backup you can pause it to do other things on your computer if the python window closes type stop in the command window and press enter this will boot everyone from the server while saving, but will come right back up the backups are stored in the backup folder in the server folder labeld day, month, year, hour, minute, second